shenglandu/SATree/README.md

         python prepare_treeml_strongstem.py

 ### ForInstance
 For ForInstance dataset, the original data can be downloaded from [this](https://zenodo.org/records/8287792) link.
-Download the whole dataset without changing the folder structure. cd to `SATree/SANet/openpoints/dataset/forinstance/prepare_forinstance.py`, specify the tree path and output ply path in L171 and L175.
+Download the dataset without changing its structure. cd to `SATree/SANet/openpoints/dataset/forinstance/prepare_forinstance.py`, specify the tree path and output ply path in L171 and L175.
 Then, you can run preprocessing using:

         python prepare_forinstance.py